Global stocks jump as technology and energy companies rise

 - Feminist group Lean In has a Sheryl Sandberg problem

-Among industrials, Caterpillar climbed 2.5 percent to $126.27 and Boeing rose 1.4 percent to $326.50.
+Among industrials, Caterpillar climbed 3.6 percent to $127.62 and Boeing rose 2.5 percent to $329.99.
 Equipment rental company United Rentals surged 7.8 percent to $109.76 after it gave strong forecasts for 2019 and said it will start buying back more stock this month.
 The company said it stopped buying its own stock at the beginning of November following an acquisition.

 TURMOIL IN BRITAIN: British legislators forced a no-confidence vote in Prime Minister Theresa May.
 The vote is scheduled for later Wednesday and could end May’s tenure and bring even more chaos into British politics.
+However investors appeared to believe May will survive the vote, as British stocks and the pound both rose.

 Lawmakers within the Conservative Party have expressed frustrations with May over her negotiations of Britain’s departure from the European Union, and many of them want a cleaner break from the trading bloc.
 Opposition lawmakers don’t want Britain to leave the EU.

-The uncertainty has knocked the British pound sharply lower in recent days, but it rose Wednesday to $1.2622 from $1.2527.
-The British FTSE 100 stock index added 1.1 percent.
+The uncertainty has knocked the British pound sharply lower in recent days, but it rose Wednesday to $1.2663 from $1.2527.
+The FTSE 100 stock index added 1.3 percent.

+BANK ON IT: Deutsche Bank jumped after Bloomberg News reported that the German government might take steps to make it easier for the struggling bank to combine with competitor Commerzbank.
+U.S.-traded shares of Deutsche Bank gained 7.3 percent to $8.94, but they’re still down more than 50 percent this year and have fallen almost 80 percent over the past five years.

 INFLATION WATCH: U.S. consumer prices were unchanged in November, according to the Labor Department.
 Prices had edged up over the previous seven months.
 Core inflation, which excludes volatile energy and food prices, rose 0.2 percent in November and is up 2.2 percent over the last year.
 However energy prices fell sharply as the price of crude oil plunged more than 20 percent in November.